th3james/BackboneDiorama/src/lib/diorama_nesting_view.md

   render: =>
     # Close any existing views
     @closeSubViews()
-    # Render template, creating subviews with subView helper (see template below)
+    # Render template, creating subviews with addSubViewTo helper (see template below)
     @$el.html(@template(thisView: @, posts: @postCollection.models))
     # Render sub views into the elements created by subView helper in the template
     @renderSubViews()